AsahiLinux/docs/Accelerator-Engines.md

 Names in quotes with a question mark like: "<name>?" are inventions/uncertain in origin.

-Names in *bold* like: *<name>* are found in Apple official documentation.
+Names in *italics* like: *<name>* are found in Apple official documentation.

-Names without quotes but not in bold are either common unofficial names or have uncertain but safe sources.
+Names without quotes but not in italics are either common unofficial names or have uncertain but safe sources.

 ### A
 * **AGX**: The internal name for Apple's GPU series.
 * **ANE**: "Apple Neural Engine?"
 Neural network execution acceleration
-* **AOP**: *Always On Processor* "hey siri" activation and "other sensor stuff"
+* **AOP**: *Always On Processor*. "hey siri" activation and "other sensor stuff"
 * **AVE**: "Audio/Visual Encoder?"
 Handles encoding

 ### D